 From the inputs shared by participating companies during the preparation phase, the following observation can be made:

-The following five issues can be designated as H2 (editorial TPs that can be agreed without further email discussion): MB.3, MB.10, MU.1, UL.3, and UL.5
+The following four issues can be designated as H2 (editorial TPs that can be agreed without further email discussion): MB.3, MB.10, MU.1, UL.3

 Note: On UL.3, the concern raised by one company can be resolved since H2 does not require any further discussion

-The following five issues can be designated as essentially uncontested H: MT.2, MT.3, MT.16, UL.1, and UL.2
+The following five issues can be designated as essentially uncontested H: MB.6, MT.2, MT.3, UL.1, and UL.2

-Note: On MT.1, the concern raised by some companies can be resolved as long as it is understood that not every individual TP is already agreed in principle
+Note: On MT.3, the concern raised by some companies can be resolved as long as it is understood that not every individual TP is already agreed in principle

-One of the following issues can potentially be designated as H (although contested): MB.1, MB.2, MB.6, MB.8, MB.9, MB.11, MB.17, and MT.1
+One of the following issues can potentially be designated as H (although contested): MB.1, MT.4, and MT.16

-Out of these potentially H-designated yet contested issues, {...}
+MB.1 is supported by 9 companies (impaired PL RS support for DCI 0_2) and opposed by 1 company (new feature therefore N).

+Moderator assessment: The opponent does not provide a counter-argument against the impairment identified by the proponents

+MT.4 and MT.16 are supported by the same 11 companies who propose to combine the discussion of the two into one thread (needed for AP-CSI-RS usage with multi-DCI).
+On the other hand, MT.4 is opposed by 1 company (it has been discussed for several meetings, can be solved via implementation) while MT.16 by 3 companies (it has been discussed for several meetings, can be solved via implementation, optimization within the scope of Rel.17 FeMIMO).

+Moderator assessment: As pointed out by Huawei, this issue can perhaps be correctly categorized as an optimization.
+Considering the number of proponents while, at the same time, acknowledging that this issue can be contentious even among the proponents (it has been discussed for several meetings), it may be fitting to give this issue one more chance.
+If no consensus can be reached in this meeting, this issue should no longer be discussed as a part of Rel.16 NR eMIMO maintenance.

 In light of the above observations, the moderator makes the following proposals:

-Agree in principle on the proposals in MB.3, MB.10, MU.1, UL.3, and UL.5
+Agree in principle on the proposals in MB.3, MB.10, MU.1, UL.3

 Respective FLs will provide the draft TPs

-The following six issues will be assigned email threads for further discussion in RAN1#102-e: MT.2, MT.3, MT.16, UL.1, UL.2, and {...}
+The following seven issues will be assigned email threads for further discussion in RAN1#102-e: MB.1, MB.6, MT.2, MT.3, MT.4+16, UL.1, UL.2

+If no consensus can be reached on MT.4+16 in RAN1#102-e, this issue will no longer be discussed in Rel.16 NR eMIMO maintenance

 Appendix A: TP for MB.10